 As I’ve written here many times before, Japan is home to one of the largest pay for play sex scenes to be found anywhere in the world.
 As I’ve also written, much of it is off limits to foreign visitors, either because they are prohibited from entry or because they can’t navigate the system.

 At the top of the commercial sex spectrum in Japan is the soapland.
 It’s technically illegal to charge money for vaginal sex in Japan (one reason why blowjob shops are so prevalent) but soaploands get around that one way or another.
 Beyond the full service though (and to be clear customers are definitely not guaranteed to get that full service at all shops), what stands out most is the level of service.
-At soaplands where mat play is practiced, punters can enjoy the feeling of a Japanese service provider sliding her nude body up and down against them in a kind of sexual slip and slide that places like Honey Massage in Pattaya only wish they could execute.
+At soaplands where mat play is practiced, punters enjoy the feeling of a Japanese service provider sliding her nude body up and down against them in a kind of sexual slip and slide that places like Honey Massage in Pattaya only wish they could offer.

-A few months ago I made a post on foreigner friendly Anmas in South Korea.
+Several months ago I made a post on foreigner friendly Anmas in South Korea.
 Now I’m going to make one on foreigner friendly soaploands in Tokyo.
 Hopefully this will be the first of many.